 The insurance industry is looking closely at ways to improve the quality of the security risk information they receive.
-Improved risk information means better pricing of risk, and proven tools, like Huntsman Security’s Essential 8 Auditor or SmartCheck for Ransomware, measure and verify an organisation’s cyber security posture, and:
+Improved risk information means better pricing of risk, and proven tools, like Huntsman Security’s Essential 8 Auditor or SmartCheck, measure and verify an organisation’s cyber security posture, and:

 Returning to the concept of ‘proof’, we know that it needs to be something that is supported with real data.
 We know underwriters and insurers more generally are seeking to improve their loss ratios, and better-quality cyber security risk information is a key part of that.
 Knowing the effectiveness of the risks covered greatly assists in understanding the remaining or residual risk yet to be mitigated.
 In the reality of busy workplaces, the limitations on finding skilled staff in this tight job market, and when organisations now need to account for every device (that might include legacy machines, that lie forgotten in an office), automation of data collection is a key enabler to what can be an unending task.